Kind — Kubernetes in Docker

 # verify the installation

-…or use the script kind-install
+kind version…or use the script kind-install7

 Usage